 The Jubilee Tower Circular trail sets off from the car park and climbs steeply but steadily through the forest to the top of Moel Famau and the ruins of the Jubilee Tower.
 The trail returns through open countryside along the Offa’s Dyke Path National Trail.

-Enjoy picturesque views on your picnic at Llansteffan Castle, built around 1280, with the sands of Tywi Estuary and Carmarthen Bay and green farmlands.
+Enjoy picturesque views on your picnic at Castell Llansteffan (Llansteffan Castle), built around 1280, with the sands of Tywi Estuary and Carmarthen Bay and green farmlands.
 Dogs on a lead are allowed on the ground level.

 Aerial view of castle overlooking sea.